CodiePP/search-n-planning/README.md

 ## example

-`swipl planned_story.pl`
+`swipl run.pl`

-and read a random story on http://localhost:8000
+and read a random story on http://localhost:8080

 ## TODO